imouiche/TI-NERmerger/README.md

 - Sample datasets 1 and 2 are provided for testing before applying the tool to large datasets.

 - Run the code as follows:

 **python TI-NERmerger.py BIOES dataset1.txt dataset2.txt merged_datasets.txt**

-Which means the user wants to merge dataset1 and dataset2 into a single NER dataset called merged_datasets using BIOES tagging.
+This means the user wants to merge dataset1 and dataset2 into a single NER dataset called merged_datasets using BIOES tagging.